GashyDev/GashyDev/README.md

 </p>

 ## 👨‍🔬 **About me**
-My name is Ash *(Ashley, Gashy, pick your poison)*, I am a full stack senior developer based in the United Kingdom.
+My name is Ash (Ashley, Gashy, pick your poison), I am a full-stack senior developer based in the United Kingdom.

-I've started my development journey in **2018**, and I have been building bespoke focused websites commercially since **2020**.
+I started my development journey in 2018, and I have been building bespoke-focused websites commercially since 2020.

-I'm always happy to try something challenging or new, so I like to keep up to day with the new developments that appear on the development scene.
+I'm always happy to try something challenging or new, so I like to keep up to date with the new developments that appear on the development scene.

 ## 🌐 **Known languages, frameworks & tools**
 - HTML, CSS, JS